Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Bivariate zeta functions and p -adic integrals

 We now show how to rewrite these sums as Poincaré series of the form~\eqref{poincare}.
-In preparation for this, we need two lemmas. \begin{lem} Let $s$ be a complex variable, $(a_m)_{m\in \N_0}$ a sequence of real numbers, and let $q\in \Z\setminus\{1\}$.
-The following holds, provided both series converge.
+In preparation for this, we need two lemmata. \begin{lem} Let $s$ be a complex variable, $(a_m)_{m\in \N_0}$ a sequence of real numbers, and $q\in \Z_{\geq 2}$.
+Provided both series converge, the following holds: